 Knox, Kentucky, Howard was sent to maneuvers

-were ordered to Camp Polk, Louisiana, where they
+the 192nd were ordered to Camp Polk, Louisiana,

-Men 29 years old, or older, were allowed to resign
+overseas.
+Men 29 years old, or older, were

-were ferried to Ft.
-McDowell on Angel Island where
+Ft.
+McDowell on Angel Island where they were

-Those with minor medical issues were held back and
+minor medical issues were held back and scheduled

 Howard and the other soldiers were loaded onto